zookeeper

 Job Description of a Zookeeper

 A zookeeper performs many tasks any given day.
-They have multiple animals to check on and must evaluate their health often and watch for signs of illness, disease, or injury.
+Additionally, they have multiple animals to check on and must evaluate their health often.
 They would also ensure their animals were getting fed appropriately and were given the appropriate medications.
 Physical wellness is important, but an animals mental wellness is just as important.
 Zookeepers would make sure animals habitat is safe while being stimulating for the animal and allows them to use their natural instincts to keep them entertained.

 The size of the zoo may dictate how many takes a zookeeper performs.
 Zookeepers may need to clean an animal’s living quarters which may vary between a daily living habitat and where they sleep for the night.
 They could also find themselves repairing equipment.